Department of Chemistry (» Postal address)

 Cooperations (in alphabetic order)

-Prof. Ernst Anders, Institut für Organische Chemie und Makromolekulare Chemie, Universität Jena
+Prof. Ernst Anders, Institut für Organische Chemie und Makromolekulare Chemie, Universität Jena (deceased in 2016)

 Prof. Arne Lützen, Institut für Organische Chemie, Universität Bonn

 Prof. Tim Clark, Computer-Chemie-Centrum, Universität Erlangen-Nürnberg

 Prof. Henry Strasdeit, Institut für Chemie, Universität Hohenheim